aledbf/kube-haproxy-router/README.md

   - use the name of the application (hostname) to route traffic
   - use haproxy checks

-This borrow ideas in #12111 and #11679 from `GoogleCloudPlatform/kubernetes`
+This borrow ideas from #12111 and #11679 in `github.com/GoogleCloudPlatform/kubernetes`

+**Content type**

+Some applications, like a REST API always return json content.
+In this cases it makes sense to also return error (404,408,502,503 and 504) in the same format.
+Any `kubernetes` service with the label `content=json` will return a json response in case of an error.

 ```
 docker run \